 But what does that mean?
 Who can be patient when there's bills to pay and competition coming after you?

 When Seth said marketers need to be patient, he meant that if you want to make a sale next week, you can't start marketing today.
 You should have started three years ago.

 You can't throw a Hail Mary pass in the last minute of the game and expect to win the game.
-Marketing and sales only work if people trust you.
+Social media marketing and sales only work if people trust you.
 And that process takes time.
 In the simplest terms possible, there are two ways to market online.

 - Use advertising to "rent" attention.

 But guess what?
 Both are going to cost you something.

 If you don't have the time or energy, then you need to spend money on advertising.

 If you don't have money to invest, then you need to spend time and energy in creating content, building relationships, and learning a basic SEO strategy.